Un delitto d'onore: Part one

+Part two

 The marriage is celebrated.
 On the wedding night, in a hotel in Naples, Gaetano becomes aware of the fact that Sabina is not a virgin.
 At first she denies this but she is later forced to reveal that she has had a sexual relationship with Vincenzo Carbone, an officer in Turin.
 Initially, he raped her in a stable, but later she convinced herself to see him in her house, because Elena, Carbone's sister, promised her a marriage with her brother.

 On hearing this, Gaetano decides to go back to Montrone.
 The following night, he kills Sabina by slitting her throat with a razor blade.
 He then goes to Elena, who runs a shop and kills her with a revolver.
 He then hands himself over to the police.

-Third part
+Part three

 Gaetano's mother decides to entrust the defence to the well-known Neapolitan lawyer Gioacchino Russo, who was contacted with difficulty by the lawyer, Colantuoni and by the priest, Alfonso, Gaetano's uncle.
 Gioacchino Russo meets Gaetano's mother and here learns from don Alfonso the fact that the fascists want to help Gaetano, to whom they offered the role of major: Russo, a dedicated liberal, refuses to sign any alliance but says he will accept every kind of help that can come from them.
 Then he starts to prepare the trial using the list of witnesses to know if they have lovers, if they have been betrayed, and so on.
 He also seeks the help of the press: some young people that come from Avellino, want to find a newspaper, and Russo recommends to them to point, for a financing to Gaetano's mother.
 Russo goes to visit Gaetano, who is in jail and is waiting with composure for the trail: the considerations of the last days, he says, have changed him deeply.
 In front of the reaction of Gaetano, Russo loses control and forces him to vow to have firmly made justice, since he is sure that, by doing so, Gaetano will get away with murder.
 So Russo goes home, promising to Gaetano that he will soon be major and feeling more sound and satisfied.